OISF/suricata/doc/userguide/rule-management/adding-your-own-rules.rst

 Write your rule, see :doc:`../rules/intro` and save it.

+.. tip:: To ensure that there are no duplicated SIDs, check rule SID ranges read more about `sid` at :ref:`suricata-rules-sids`.

 Update the Suricata configuration file so your rule is included.
 Use one of the following examples: